Catholic Indulgences: What They Actually Are (and Aren't)

 The next major revision came under Paul VI in 1967, during the post-conciliar renewal.
 His apostolic constitution Indulgentiarum Doctrina is the current magisterial benchmark; the 1983 Code of Canon Law (canons 992–997) codifies its discipline, and the Enchiridion Indulgentiarum (most recently republished in 1999) lists the specific works to which partial and plenary indulgences are attached.20

 Paul VI did three important things.
-First, he abolished the old calculus of days and years (e.g., “an indulgence of three hundred days”) that had survived since the medieval equivalence of indulgences to reductions of public-penance periods.
-Partial indulgences are now measured only by the equivalence between the act performed and its own intrinsic satisfactory value—there is no more mental math about how many “days” a given prayer buys.
+First, he formally abolished the old days-and-years calculus explained above.
+Partial indulgences are now measured only by the equivalence between the act performed and its own intrinsic satisfactory value—no more mental math about how many “days” a given prayer buys.

 Second, he clarified that a single sacramental confession suffices for gaining multiple plenary indulgences, but that Eucharistic Communion and prayer for the Supreme Pontiff’s intentions must be performed for each plenary indulgence separately.
 Third, he reiterated in unambiguous terms that “to acquire a plenary indulgence it is necessary to perform the work to which the indulgence is attached and to fulfill three conditions: sacramental confession, Eucharistic Communion and prayer for the intentions of the Supreme Pontiff.
 It is further required that all attachment to sin, even to venial sin, be absent.”21